Satoru Sayama: Universal Wrestling Federation (1984–1985)

-Sayama was inactive from the ring for nearly a year, having founded the Tiger Gym and spending most of his time training with his protege Kazuo Yamazaki.
-Sayama resurfaced in the Japanese UWF in 1984.
+Sayama was inactive from the ring for nearly a year, which he invested in dedicating himself to martial arts with Inoki's blessing.
+He founded the Tiger Gym and created the combat sport known as Shooting, later known as Shooto, which would reflect all of his martial philosophy.
+Shoot is considered to be the first mixed martial arts promotion.

+Sayama resurfaced in the Japanese Universal Wrestling Federation in 1984, joining along with his protege Kazuo Yamazaki.
 By then, All Japan Pro Wrestling had purchased the Tiger Mask name and gimmick and given it to Mitsuharu Misawa.
 As a result, Sayama initially made appearances for UWF as The Tiger (which was the same colors as Tiger Mask), then alternated between using his real name and the gimmick of Super Tiger (colored silver and purple).
 He initially supported the UWF concept and had several memorable matches against Akira Maeda and Yoshiaki Fujiwara.
 Sayama would soon disagree with Maeda over style ideology, which led to a shoot during a match between Sayama and Maeda in 1985, in which Maeda delivered some controversial kicks to Sayama's lower abdomen.
 Sayama claimed that he was kicked in the groin, resulting in Maeda being disqualified.
 Shortly after this, Sayama left UWF, amid recriminations from other UWF wrestlers who disliked him for his selfish leadership.
 With no key opponents for Maeda, the UWF collapsed and Maeda and the rest of the roster headed back to NJPW.

 Retirement and Shooto (1985–1996)

-Sayama then left professional wrestling altogether.
+Sayama then left professional wrestling altogether and focused on managing Shooto and the Tiger Gym.

-In 1985 he founded Shooto, one of the world's first mixed martial arts (MMA) promotions, finally realizing his dream of becoming a martial arts trainer.
 He taught the art of shooting to fighters like Yorinaga Nakamura, Yuki Nakai and Rumina Sato, among others.
 During this time Sayama hosted the Vale Tudo Japan event, leading to the introduction of Brazilian jiu-jitsu in Japan, which drove him to change the rules of Shooto to adapt them to the vale tudo.
 In 1996 he left Shooto due to disagreements with the board of directors, and was succeeded by Taro Wakayabayshi.

-On May 1, 1994, Sayama fought in a match against Jushin Thunder Liger that ended in a no contest at a New Japan Pro Wrestling.
+On May 1, 1994, Sayama made a return and fought in a match against Jushin Thunder Liger that ended in a no contest at a New Japan Pro Wrestling.